QualitativeDataRepository/dvcurator-python/README.md

 # Installing

-This package can be installed with pip.
+Most users will likely prefer the single- applications available in the [release section](releases/).
+These are self-contained binaries for Windows (.exe) annd Mac (.zip) and require no additional dependencies to run.

+The more adventurous can install this package directly through pip.
 If you have both pip and git installed, this package can be downloaded and installed directly with:

 `pip install git+https://github.com/QualitativeDataRepository/dvcurator-python`